IkedaLab-Daniel/study-notes-vault/Redux/Redux-Educative/notes-educative.md

 console.log("Price of Milk", orders.milk.price);
 ```
 To work around the nature of our beloved language, we have to use third-party libraries like deep-freeze, seamless-immutable, or Immutable.js.

+## 1.5 - Redux and React/Angular
+Redux began as a companion to React, but it has started to gather a major following with other frameworks, like Angular.
+Redux is fully framework-agnostic at its base, and it can easily be used with any JavaScript framework to handle state and changes.

+Note: Redux—or its concepts—is also used on the server-side, with implementations in Java, Python, and more.
+There are even implementations for other platforms, such as ReSwift for iOS.

+Third-party libraries provide a set of convenience functions for each framework to connect Redux seamlessly with different frameworks.